Beyond the Deadline: The Ongoing ADA Compliance Reality

 Critical insight: OCR distinguishes between:

-Universities with documented compliance programs and active remediation efforts receive more favorable treatment, even if they're not 100% compliant.
+Universities with documented compliance programs and active remediation efforts receive more favourable treatment, even if they're not 100% compliant.

 The New Content Problem